syoswaldcedric/motion-sensor/README.md

 ## Project Structure

+- `app.py`: Main entry point of pyqt application.
-- `app.py`: Main entry point of the application.
+- `tk_app.py`: Main entry point of the tkinter application.
 - `requirements.txt`: List of Python dependencies.
 - `*.ui`: User interface files designed with Qt Designer.

 ## Decisions

-UI Design: QtCreator + PySide6
+**UI Design:** QtCreator + PySide6

+- unfortunately rasperypi 1b+ does not support pyqt6 and pyside6.
+We tried earlier versions of both pyqt and pyside but they did not work. so we decided to use tkinter.

+app.py is the main entry point for the pyqt application.

+**Pros of Pyqt6:**

+- Seamless integration with Qt Designer
+- More features and customization

+**Cons of Pyqt6:**

+- Not supported on rasperypi 1b+

+**TKinter:**
+tk_app.py is the main entry point for the tkinter application.

+**Pros of Tkinter:**

+- Supported on rasperypi 1b+

+**Cons of Tkinter:**

+- Less features and customization
+- programming UI directly in code
+- requires more code and time to achieve the same result